vvb610/small-problems-I-pondered/README.md

 ### Interpreting Winning Percentage:

 Suppose that player $A$ and player $B$ will play a tennis match.
 Each player has played "many" games this season and had the same schedule: Player $A$ won $80$\% of his matches and meanwhile player $B$ has won $50$\% of his matches.
 What is the probability that player $A$ beats player $B$?

+### Unbalanced Costs (joint with a friend):

+Suppose you have a classification problem from some characteristic set $X \in \mathcal{X}$ to some class set $Y \in \mathcal{Y}$.
+The classification problem is interesting in the sense that certain errors in classification are more costly than others.
+For example, suppose that you're classifying individuals into sick or not sick-- labeling someone as sick when they're not sick is less bad than the opposite mistake.
+In this example, one should have a relatively low threshold for classifying someone as sick.
+How should one do this classification optimally and how should one train the classifier?